|Project||House on A Slope|

 Construction Management: Merkli Degen Architekten

 On the slopes just outside of Zurich, in an affluent neighborhood of single family homes, a client with an inherited property has a vision.
 Rather than adhere to common practice and contribute not only to ongoing sprawl but also to the shortage of affordable housing, he dreams of building a small tight knit community of multi-generational tenants on his single lot.
-Preferencing smaller and therefore more affordable units, the building is composed of six radically different unit types housed under the guise of a single mega villa – a stealth density that evades the prejudices of neighbors.
+Preferencing smaller and therefore more affordable units, the building is composed of five radically different unit types housed under the guise of a single mega villa – a stealth density that evades the prejudices of neighbors.